-- 1. The chairperson shall determine the committee agenda, including scheduling and the order of business. - 2.
-Individuals wishing to appear and provide verbal testimony before the committee MUST notify the committee secretary 24 hours in advance of the hearing, unless a hearing is scheduled with less than 48 hours' notice.
+- 1. The chair shall determine the committee agenda, including scheduling and the order of business. - 2 Individuals wishing to appear and provide verbal testimony before the committee MUST notify the committee secretary 24 hours in advance of the hearing, unless a hearing is scheduled with less than 48 hours' notice.
 In case of the latter, 6 hours' prior notice MUST be given. - 3.
 Testimony MUST be in written form and made available to staff before verbal testimony is given and prior to 10 a.m. the day of the hearing.
-The electronic PDF copy should be sent to the committee assistant, Dana Rooney, (Dana.Rooney@house.ks.gov) by the 10 a.m. deadline. - 4.
+15 copies will be required.
+Additionally, an electronic copy should be sent to the committee assistant Meg Atwood margrette.atwood@house.ks.gov by the 10 a.m. deadline. - 4.
 Conferees should NOT read their testimony.
 Rather, testimony should be presented in a summary fashion.
 Conferees shall introduce themselves, identify on whose behalf they are appearing, identify whether they are a proponent, opponent or neutral on the bill and as briefly as possible, state the reasons for their position. - 5.
 If suggested amendment(s) are to be offered, a proposed draft of the amendment(s) must be provided to staff. - 6.
 Conferees shall address their remarks during testimony to committee members and staff only. - 7.
-Where the number of hearings and/or conferees scheduled warrant time limitation, the chair may limit testimony to a specific number of minutes.
-The chair reserves the right to limit testimony that is cumulative in nature or testimony that is, in the judgment of the chair, not relevant to the matter under consideration. - 8.
+The Chair reserves the right to limit testimony that is cumulative in nature and may limit testimony, when necessary, to a specific number of minutes. - 8.
 Testimony shall relate to the subject matter of the measure under consideration.
 Conferees testifying on unrelated subjects will be admonished and if unrelated testimony continues, the chair will terminate the conferee's testimony. - 9.
 While the taking of testimony is not preceded with the formality of an oath, by appearing before the committee every conferee hereby certifies that his or her testimony is truthful, based upon facts that are capable of verification and offered in good faith.
 Conferees shall promptly bring to the committee's attention any qualifications or corrections in their testimony.

-- 10. The chair reserves the right to take such action as may be necessary to prevent disruptive behavior in the committee room during hearings and deliberations. - 11.
+- 10. The chair reserves the right to take such action as may be necessary to prevent disruptive behavior in the committee room or via Webex during hearings and deliberations. - 11.
 The chair reserves the right to take such action as may be necessary to prevent or correct a violation of these rules. - 12.
 Cellular phones and pagers with audible tones must be turned off or disabled while in the committee room. - 13.
 Conferees may be allowed to appear via live video conference through Webex.
 Conferees appearing in this manner shall follow all written rules and verbal directives of the Chair. - 14.
 Committee members shall not be approached during committee hearings or deliberation by anyone other than fellow legislative members or legislative staff.
 This applies to meetings in person or by live video conference. - 15.
-There shall be no recording in the committee room or of a live video conference- audibly, photographically or otherwise of committee voting except by the committee secretary.
+The use of cameras, photographic lights, and recording devices are subject to reasonable rules and limitations determined by the chairperson that are designed to ensure the orderly conduct of the proceedings at any meeting.